Alik-Agarwala/ASUS-battery-charging-limit/README.md

 `Alternate Step:` if you have difficulty running the script, simple copy the code to administrator PowerShell and set the limit.

 `Note:`  The setting will persist even after restarting.
 To change the limit, follow Step 3 and pass the desired value.
-If you wan to check limit status:
+If you want to check limit status:
 ```powershell
   powercfg -q 381b4222-f694-41f0-9685-ff5bb260df2e SUB_BATTERY
 ```